TalaoDAO/AltMe/assets/terms/mobile_cgu_en.md

 * browse and access third party decentralized application(s) (“DApp(s)”) and third party decentralized exchanges (“DEX”) through the mobile application’s web browser;
 * swap/trade digital assets through DApp functionality made available by third party service provider(s);
 * view digital asset price information made available by third party service provider(s);
-* andbroadcast Digital Asset Transaction data to various blockchains supported by Altme without requiring user to download or install the associated blockchain-based software to user's local device.
+* andbroadcast Digital Asset Transaction data to various blockchains supported by Talao without requiring user to download or install the associated blockchain-based software to user's local device.

-Altme's service is built on the basis of innovative technologies (Blockchain and Self Sovereign Identity).
+Talao's service is built on the basis of innovative technologies (Blockchain and Self Sovereign Identity).

 It allows a user to have their digital identity in their smartphone without having to register their data on the servers of an identity provider.